JakeTrevor/notes/src/content/docs/machine-learning/regression/vectors.md

 \hat{w}=(X^\top X)^{-1} X^\top t
 $$

 Deriving this is outside the scope of the course.
-If you're interested, there's a derivation [[vectorised lin reg|here]].
+If you're interested, there's a derivation [here](/machine-learning/regression/maths/optimal-vectorised-loss).